Assistant Professor of Early Childhood, Youth, and Family Studies

 About Robin Box

-As the program of Family and Child embarks upon a new chapter in a newly named department, Robin is teaching the FCS Body of Knowledge and Child and Family Wellness courses.
-She has been named Family and Child Program Chair beginning Spring 2018.
+As the program of Family and Child embarked upon a new chapter in a newly named department, Robin taught the FCS Body of Knowledge and Child and Family Wellness courses.
+She was named Family and Child Program Chair beginning Spring 2018.

 1992-2017: Assistant Professor, Department of Family and Consumer Sciences